-Our paper on "Chiral density wave of the hidden order phase in URu2Si2" accepted to Science.
+Our paper on "Chiral density wave of the hidden order phase in URu2Si2" accepted in Science.
 Authors:H.-H. Kung, R. E. Baumbach, E. D. Bauer, V. K. Thorsmølle, W.-L. Zhang, K. Haule, J. A. Mydosh and G. Blumberg.

 report we address the fundamental question of crossover from localized